Olivier-Boudeville-EDF/Sim-Diasca/README.md

 One may first have a look at the [Sim-Diasca wiki](https://github.com/Olivier-Boudeville-EDF/Sim-Diasca/wiki).

 Please refer to the upcoming [Sim-Diasca official documentation](http://olivier-boudeville-edf.github.io/Sim-Diasca/) for further information.

-\nThis branch corresponds to the version *2.3.13* of Sim-Diasca.
+This branch corresponds to the version **2.3.13** of Sim-Diasca, the first publicly released as clone.